brandon-rhodes/python-patterns/gang-of-four/composite/index.rst

    and high-level network applications.
    In Python, the Composite Pattern can often be implemented with less fuss than in tightly constrained object oriented languages.
-   You won’t need to assume
-   that your container objects and the objects inside them need to inherit from a common parent class.
+   You won’t be forced to inherit your container objects and the objects inside of them from a common parent class.
-   Instead, consider building classes that share only a common interface rather than any implementation — or simply duck-type them to offer common behavior.
+   Instead, you can build classes that share only a common interface rather than any implementation — or that are simply duck typed to offer common behavior.

 The Composite Pattern suggests that whenever you design “container” objects